 • Nepal: Ananda Tamang (pastor and director of River of Life Bible Training School)

 • Thailand: Manik & Maple Corea (international church planter in Bangkok)

 Messages each Sunday typically expound one text of the Bible in a relevant way.
 The preaching focus for 2007-2008 included Ephesians, Habakkuk, and other texts.
 Then from 2009-2013 we explained Genesis, Jonah, Philippians, John, Colossians, 1 Corinthians, 1 John, and Nehemiah.
 Sermon series for 2014 included Revelation, Psalms, and Ecclesiastes.
 In 2015 the focus was on Hebrews, Genesis again, and Isaiah.
 The year 2016 focused on the Sermon on the Mount (Matt 5–7), NT Postcards and Judges.
-In 2017 the focus is Romans, the OT Minor Prophets, and the OT Historical Books.
+In 2017-2018 the focus has been Romans, the OT Minor Prophets, and the OT Historical Books.
 Presently we are studying Mark and the OT Poetic Books and Major Prophets.

 Why do we mostly preach though books of the Bible?
 Well, why would we do otherwise since this is how God revealed himself to us?
 We believe this kind of spiritual diet enables more character growth than disconnected topical messages.
 In all sermons, the aim is glorify God by preaching the person of Jesus Christ.
-We typically provide thought questions to answer on our own or in home groups.
+We often provide thought questions to answer on our own or in home groups.
 After all, Bible teaching is not just information, but transformation.